SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 * Make sure that what you record is generic enough for the world - Watch some [SugarLearning "Done" videos](https://www.youtube.com/@sswsugarlearning500/videos) to get an idea of what it should look like
 * Get ready - Prepare yourself and plan what you are going to say.
 Remember to always give context.
 Open the browser tabs your are going to show beforehand
 * Introduce the video - Start with “Hi everyone, today I would like to show you...”

+Note: Say the same thing again at the end of the video as a summary. e.g. "Today, I showed you..."

 * Show the pain - Don't just demonstrate your new feature, start by showing the problem you are solving and why you needed to add the feature
 * Record it in one take - It doesn't matter if you stuff up or something goes wrong, treat it like you're having a conversation with them in the room.
 If it's super bad, just start again
 * Make it quick and easy - If you spend too much time, you will be less likely to want to do it again in the future